m4nbat/KustQueryLanguage_kql/Remote_Access_Tools.md

 ### Experimental at present as I wrote these on my phone on a train 😁

 let action1FileNames = DeviceFileEvents
-| where PreviousFileName contains "action1" or FileName contains "action1" | distinct FileName;
+| where InitiatingProcessVersionInfoOriginalFileName contains "action1" or FileName contains "action1" | distinct FileName;
 DeviceProcessEvents
 | where InitiatingProcessFileName in~ (action1FileNames) or FileName in~ (action1FileNames) or InitiatingProcessParentFileName in~ (action1FileNames)

 let action1FileNames = DeviceFileEvents
-| where PreviousFileName contains "action1" or FileName contains "action1" | distinct FileName;
+| where InitiatingProcessVersionInfoOriginalFileName contains "action1" or FileName contains "action1" | distinct FileName;
 DeviceProcessEvents
 | where InitiatingProcessFileName in~ (action1FileNames) and FileName in~ ("PowerShell.exe","cmd.exe")

 let action1FileNames = DeviceFileEvents
-| where PreviousFileName contains "action1" or FileName contains "action1" | distinct FileName;
+| where InitiatingProcessVersionInfoOriginalFileName contains "action1" or FileName contains "action1" | distinct FileName;
 DeviceNetworkEvents
 | where InitiatingProcessFileName in~ (action1FileNames) and ActionType in~ ("ConnectionSuccess